We have detected Lahore as your city

 5. Ginger

-Ginger is a miracle root that is very popular in South Asian households and its benefits are not a secret for anyone.
+Ginger is a miracle root that is very popular in South Asian households, and its benefits are no secret.
 It has so many therapeutic effects and is anti-inflammatory.
-It is even a mood elevator as it helps boost the serotonin and dopamine in your brain.
+It is even a mood elevator, as it helps boost the serotonin and dopamine in your brain.
 It even helps with nausea and vomiting associated with a headache.

 6. Healthy Balanced Diet